Lonnie Johnson (musician): Success in the 1920s and 1930s

 Okeh used the images of Louis Armstrong and Johnson in ads for the Defender.
 In December 1927, Johnson recorded in Chicago as a guest artist with Louis Armstrong and His Hot Five, paired with the banjoist Johnny St. Cyr.
 He played on the sides "I'm Not Rough", "Savoy Blues", and "Hotter Than That".
 The most famous of the three sides, "Hotter than That," encompassed the New Orleans traditions of polymetric tension, scar, dialogue, collective improvisation, and timbral diversity.
 In an unusual move, Johnson was invited to sit in with many OKeh jazz groups.
 In 1928, he recorded "Hot and Bothered", "Move Over", and "The Mooche" with Duke Ellington for Okeh.
 He also recorded with a group called the Chocolate Dandies (in this case, McKinney's Cotton Pickers).
 He pioneered the guitar solo on the 1927 track "6/88 Glide", and on many of his early recordings he played 12-string guitar solos in a style that influenced such future jazz guitarists as George Barnes, Charlie Christian and Django Reinhardt giving the instrument new meaning as a jazz voice.
-He excelled in purely instrumental pieces, some of which he recorded with the white jazz guitarist Eddie Lang, with whom he teamed in 1929.
+He excelled in purely instrumental pieces, some of which he recorded with the white jazz guitarist Eddie Lang.
+Their guitar duets, recorded for Okeh between 1928 and 1929, are regarded as among the earliest integrated jazz recordings: Lang was billed under the pseudonym "Blind Willie Dunn" on the race-series sides, the songwriting credited to "Johnson–Dunn," and the pair also recorded with King Oliver as the integrated group Blind Willie Dunn and His Gin Bottle Four.